Transport in Birmingham: Buses and coaches

 Birmingham has a wide bus network.
 84% of public transport use in the West Midlands is by bus.
 There are approximately 50 operators of registered local bus services in the West Midlands.
 The largest bus operator in the area is National Express West Midlands, which accounts for over 80% of all journeys.
 The company changed its name from Travel West Midlands in 2008 as a part of National Express' re-branding.
 National Express West Midlands operates a large network based on a range of services radiating out of Birmingham City Centre and the route 11 bus service, the longest urban bus service in Europe which chiefly follows the A4040 circular road.

 Most of the network is operated on a commercial basis, with some services (usually evenings and Sundays) supported by TfWM.
 Smaller operators provide a range of services, either in competition with National Express West Midlands or under contract to TfWM.
 These include Diamond West Midlands and The Green Bus.
 Medium distance bus services from Birmingham include First Midland Red operating services to Worcester and Redditch.
 Arriva Midlands operates services to Tamworth and Kingsbury in Staffordshire.
 Johnsons Coach & Bus Travel operate longer distance bus services from the south of the conurbation such as the 20 to Stratford-upon-Avon and the 150/X50 to Redditch.

 Despite the large number of buses serving Birmingham City Centre there is no longer a bus station.
 Instead buses terminate at bus stops on roads surrounding the city centre which are given codes assigned by area (e.g. Moor Street Interchange = MS*).
 The airport can also be reached via an express bus service from Coleshill Parkway station, on the Birmingham to Peterborough Line which run four times per hour and take around fifteen minutes.
-Alternatively, National Express West Midlands runs a regular bus service from the City Centre.
+Alternatively, National Express Coventry runs a regular bus service from the City Centre.
 The number X1 from Moor Street Queensway to Coventry runs via the airport and the National Exhibition Centre.

 Birmingham is also a major hub in the National Express coach network, whose headquarters are in Birmingham.
 The group operates services from its hub at Birmingham coach station, a new coach station on the site of the former Digbeth coach station.
 A temporary coach station was located in nearby Oxford Street whilst building work was undertaken.
 The company's flagship NXL Shuttle service operates services to London with frequent services to all major airports and cities in Britain.
 Many of these are cross-country services operating from north to south, for which Birmingham provides interchange facilities.
 Birmingham is also served by Megabus coaches that stop at Brunel Street, west of New Street station.